ibm-cloud-docs/storage-scale/faq.md

 {: #locations-vpc-resources}
 {: faq}

-Available regions and zones for deploying VPC resources and a mapping of those regions and zones to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations){: external}.
+The available regions and zones for deploying VPC resources and a mapping them to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations){: external}.
 While any of the available regions can be used, resources are provisioned only in a single availability zone within the selected region.

-## What permissions are required in order to create a cluster that uses the offering?
+## What permissions are required to create a cluster that uses the offering?
 {: #permissions-cluster-offering}
 {: faq}